trustoncloud/tmxcaliber/README.md

 ```

 ## Contributing
-If you'd like to contribute to the development of TMXcaliber, please submit a pull request or open an issue on the project's GitHub repository.
+If you'd like to contribute to the development of TMxCaliber, please submit a pull request or open an issue on the project's GitHub repository.